-This leaflet answers some common questions about SOMAC Heartburn Relief.
+This leaflet answers some common questions about Somac Heartburn Relief.

 It does not contain all the available information.
-It does not take the place of talking to your doctor or pharmacist.
+It does not take the place of talking to your pharmacist or doctor.

-If you have any concerns about taking this medicine, ask your doctor or pharmacist.
+If you have any concerns about taking this medicine, ask your pharmacist or doctor.

 Keep this leaflet with the medicine.
 You may need to read it again.

-This can be caused by “washing back” (reflux) of food and acid from the stomach into the food pipe, also known as the oesophagus.
+These symptoms can be caused by “washing back” (reflux) of food and acid from the stomach into the food pipe, also known as the oesophagus.

 Reflux can cause a burning sensation in the chest rising up to the throat, also known as heartburn.

-SOMAC Heartburn Relief is not the right medicine for you if you suffer heartburn only occasionally (one episode of heartburn a week or less), or if you want immediate relief of heartburn.
+Somac Heartburn Relief is not the right medicine for you if you suffer heartburn only occasionally (one episode of heartburn a week or less), or if you want immediate relief of heartburn.

-SOMAC Heartburn Relief works by decreasing the amount of acid the stomach makes to give relief from the symptoms.
+Somac Heartburn Relief belongs to a group of medicines called proton pump inhibitors (PPIs).
+This medicine works by decreasing the amount of acid the stomach makes to give relief from the symptoms.

-There is no evidence that SOMAC Heartburn Relief is addictive.
+Somac Heartburn Relief is not addictive.